ainabjerke/square_eyes/README.md

 ## Description

-This project was my semester project through my first year of studies.
-It is an website featuring movies for men and women.
+This project was my a cross course project during my first year of studies.
+It is a website featuring movies for men and women.

 Some features:
 - Responsive layout